-Cost Effectiveness - Consideration will be given to those projects that provide the greatest benefit in relationship to the project costs.
+9. Cost Effectiveness - Consideration will be given to those projects that provide the greatest benefit in relationship to the project costs.
 The Commission will consider measurable benefits using the California Life-Cycle Benefit/Cost Analysis or an alternative proposed by the applicant.

-17. Programming
+18. Programming

-The Congested Corridors Program will be developed consistent with the annual amount of funds available for the Program.
+The Solutions for Congested Corridors Program will be developed consistent with the annual amount of funds available for the Program.
 There are no regional guarantees, minimums, or targets for this program.
-All nominated projects will be evaluated based on the evaluation criteria as specified in Section 16.
+All nominated projects will be evaluated based on the evaluation criteria as specified in Section 17.
 The Commission will not program more than one-half of the funds available each year to projects nominated exclusively by Caltrans.

-18. Committed/Uncommitted Funds
+19. Committed/Uncommitted Funds

-The Commission will program funding to the projects in whole thousands of dollars and will include a project only if it is fully funded from a combination of Congested Corridors Program funds and other committed funds and uncommitted funds.
+The Commission will program funding to the projects in whole thousands of dollars and will include a project only if it is fully funded from a combination of the Solutions for Congested Corridors Program funds and other committed funds and uncommitted funds.

-The Commission will regard funds as committed when they are programmed by the Commission or when the agency with discretionary authority over the funds has made its commitment to the project by ordinance or resolution.
+The Commission will regard funds as committed when they are programmed by the Commission or when the agency with discretionary authority over the funds has made California Transportation Commission 2022 Solutions for Congested Corridors Program Guidelines its commitment to the project by ordinance or resolution.
 For federal formula funds, including Regional Surface Transportation Program, Congestion Mitigation and Air Quality Improvement Program and federal formula transit funds, the commitment may be by Federal Transportation Improvement Program adoption.
 For federal discretionary funds, the commitment may be by federal approval of a full funding grant agreement or by grant approval.